Author: aka "Jake"

 When she first joined the Bureau and was assigned to the X-Files, she’d been excited to work with Mulder.
 It turned out to be the most intense and challenging work she’d ever done.
 During those first out-there cases -- Eugene Tooms, the Jersey Devil, that fat-sucking Don Juan-a-be “2Shy” Incanto -- she’d never felt so alive.
 True, she could’ve done without that flukeman or Robert “Pusher” Model, but the work was never dull and it helped her grow as an investigator.

 Her relationship with Mulder was also possibly the most intense and challenging she’d ever experienced.
 Exhilarating in the beginning.
 Impossible later on.
-Precarious but hopeful now.
+Sometimes precarious but mostly hopeful now.

 Scully studied the M.E.’s photos of Lauren Freeman, age 33, Caucasian, killed six days ago, the victim of the first murder.
 Her torso was torn open, the liver missing, removed without the aid of a knife or other cutting implement.
 Seemingly ripped out with bare hands.
 Just like Tooms’s victims.